stevoland/grunticon-stylus/README.md

-# grunticon, SASSified!
+# grunticon for Stylus

-This is a Sass version of the [original and awesomer Grunticon](https://github.com/filamentgroup/grunticon)
+This is a [Stylus](http://learnboost.github.com/stylus) version of the [original and awesomer Grunticon](https://github.com/filamentgroup/grunticon)

 ```
          /'